charliecalvert/CloudNotes/Assignments/Prog270Midterm2016.md

 I'll want to see a screen shot of:

 - Your web site running in the Chrome emulator for phones.
+This process is described below.
 - And, if possible, your web site running on your phone (Any phone will do.
 Does not need to be Android.)

 To emulate your phone on Chrome: